-Here’s a look at what’s trending in B2B web design this year.
+Here’s a look at the top B2B web design trends for 2023.

 If you think about how most of us spend time on the web these days, much of it is done using apps, where there’s a heavy focus on user experience and interaction.

 Who says a B2B website can’t be more app-like?
 Features that are designed to give clients a fun, interactive experience are becoming more popular for the simple reason that people like them.
-They’re a great way to keep a prospect on your site longer.
+This b2b web design trend is a great way to keep a prospect on your site longer.
 Give them something memorable, and improve their perception of your brand.

 Our creative director, Ayla Whittington, is a fan of the one-page website.
 These can work for product pages, landing pages for specific audiences, and CTA landing pages for your paid ads.

 Motion can be a fun way to add visual interest to your site, but it needs to be in the right place at the right time.
-Too many spectacular visuals that don’t add to the user experience can overwhelm visitors—motion, for its own sake is a mistake.
+Too many spectacular visuals that don’t add to the user experience can overwhelm visitors—motion, for its own sake, is a mistake.

-This is partly to do with the massive increase in video content that’s happened over the past several years.
-With so much motion across the web, designers need to be selective and intentional about how they incorporate it.
+This is partly due to the massive increase in video content over the past several years.
+With so much movement across the web, designers must be selective and intentional about how they incorporate it.
 Every animation and video should serve a clear purpose and be just enough to grab the user’s attention while reinforcing the branding.
 In fact, our Creative Director believes that still imagery will be making a serious comeback in the next three to five years.

 Mobile-friendliness is and will continue to be, one of the biggest web design trends and a must-have for B2B websites.
-As of the fourth quarter 2021, 63% of all searches were being performed on mobile devices.
-And that’s across the board, including both B2B and B2C, likely due to the increase in the number of people working remotely and on-the-go since early 2020.
+As of the fourth quarter of 2021, 63% of all searches were performed on mobile devices across the board—including both B2B and B2C.
+This large percentage is likely due to the increase in people working remotely and on the go since early 2020.

 Websites built with smartphone users in mind provide the best overall experience with smarter design choices—like minimalism, concise messaging, and clickable interfaces.
 If your website isn’t optimized for mobile, potential customers are far more likely to leave than to suffer through an unappealing experience.
 What’s more, not ensuring your website is mobile-friendly could affect your placement in the search engine results pages (SERP).
 Many B2B SEO experts believe that Google penalizes sites that aren’t mobile-optimized.

-This look is just one element of the general trend toward aesthetics that are lower-tech, less polished, and more reflective of traditional print media.
+This look is just one element of the general B2B web design trends toward aesthetics that are lower-tech, less polished, and more reflective of traditional print media.

-One of the most beautiful web design trends currently happening is glassmorphism: using a combination of transparency, blur, and movement to make an image look like glass.
+One of the most beautiful web design trends is glassmorphism—using a combination of transparency, blur, and movement to make an image look like glass.
 When used wisely, it can make sites or apps appear more attractive to users.

-This effect can be used in anything from logos and branding to website design.
+Designers can use this effect in anything from logos and branding to website design.
 You’ll just want to ensure that the glass effect doesn’t affect the accessibility of your text.

 53% of users will abandon a page that takes more than 3 seconds to load, so brands can’t afford to ignore page speed.